Time Raiders: Plot

 In the Himalayas, European antiquities hunter Hendrix and his soldiers terrorize the local people in search of a clue to the Chinese secret of immortality.
-Zhang Qiling intervenes, defeating Hendrix, and is tasked by the local elder with averting a catastrophe to humanity.
+Zhang Qiling intervenes, defeating Hendrix, and is tasked by the local elder with averting a catastrophe for humanity.

 In the present day, a writer arrives at a warehouse to interview antiquities dealer Wu Xie, who relates his story.

 Wu Xie is born to a family of grave robbers.
 As a young boy, Wu sneaks into a temple and tries to steal a relic, but is stopped by a figure in a bronze mask.

 In his twenties, Wu explores a tomb from the Warring States period when he is confronted by his uncle Wu Sanxing.
 The two stumble across a hidden chamber, whose inscriptions relate the tale of Iron Mask, a craftsman forced to design the tomb of the Snake Empress, ruler of the ancient kingdom of Tamutuo in what is now the Gobi Desert.
 Wu discovers an artifact before moths force them to flee the tomb.
 Hendrix orders his team to examine video from media reports of the moth incident, confirming the artifact's link to Tamutuo.
 Zhang, who has not aged since his encounter with Hendrix, also watches the video.

 Wu and Sanxing examine the artifact and realize it is a key to the tomb of the Snake Empress.
-Zhang joins their expedition; he reveals to Wu that he is a divine being who suffers intermittent amnesia.
+Zhang joins their expedition; he reveals to Wu that he is a divine being who suffers from intermittent amnesia.
 Wu confides that his dreams are haunted by the temple experience from his youth.